Trail, path, and railway attributes

 This attribute is assigned based on the construction status of the trail.

-- If a trail will be closed fewer than 60 days, it’s best to right click and Report a Problem on Maps.
+- If a trail will be closed fewer than 60 days, it’s best to Report a Problem on Maps.

 - Construction status should be assigned for the entire stretch that is under construction.